ByAUJay

 Why an intent compiler now?

-- Execution venues matured:
+- Execution venues are leveling up:

 What exactly is an “intent compiler”?